Exawind/exawind-benchmarks/exawind/NREL_5MW_Turbine/flexible/README.md

 - Mean wall-clock time per timestep for entire simulation: 17.75s
 - Mean wall-clock time per timestep per cell 1.142e-07s

-## Exawind Simulation Guide
+## Quick Exawind Simulation Guide
+#### Step 0: Run the ABL precursor in AMR-Wind
+This simulation is driven by an ABL precursor, run in AMR-Wind, with recorded boundary planes, initial conditions, and average temperature.
+#### Step 1: Develop and decompose overset mesh
+It is necessary to develop a near-body mesh surrounding the blade surface in Nalu-Wind using external tools.
+This mesh should be in the Exodus II format and decomposed to approximately 20K cells per core available to Nalu-Wind.
-#### Step 1: Run the precursor for 5760 OpenFAST timesteps (approximately 1 rotation)
+#### Step 2: Run the OpenFAST precursor for 5760 OpenFAST timesteps (approximately 1 rotation)
-srun -n1 openfastcpp inp.yaml
+``srun -n1 openfastcpp inp.yaml``
-#### Step 2: Run the full Exawind suite
+#### Step 3: Run the full Exawind suite
-srun -N 50 -n 5600 exawind --nwind 672 --awind 4928 nrel5mw.yaml &> log
+``srun -N 50 -n 5600 exawind --nwind 672 --awind 4928 nrel5mw.yaml &> log``
-#### Step 3: Setup and Run the full Exawind suite restart(s)
+#### Step 4: Setup and Run the full Exawind suite restart(s)
-srun -N 50 -n 5600 exawind --nwind 672 --awind 4928 nrel5mw_r1.yaml &> log_1
+``srun -N 50 -n 5600 exawind --nwind 672 --awind 4928 nrel5mw_r1.yaml &> log_1``

 ## References